CharlesGarth/timezone-search/README.md

 ### Using docker:

 1. run `docker-compose up -d` to start MySQL DB, API and UI
+2. wait while everything spins up - 1-2 mins depending on how fast your machine is
-2. go to `http://localhost:3001` to access the UI
+3. go to `http://localhost:3001` to access the UI
-3. call the api directly like so: `http://localhost:3000/timezones?search=Island`
+4. call the api directly like so: `http://localhost:3000/timezones?search=Island`

 ### Using run-everything.sh Script